 Our paper is closely related to the literature on news or noise-driven business cycles (Beaudry and Portier, 2004; Lorenzoni, 2009; Jaimovich and Rebelo, 2009).
 Indeed, our model shares the view that boombust cycles may be due to false-positives.
 In the news-shock literature, beliefs are driven by the exogenous release of news at fixed dates.
-In contrast, in our model, the rise and fall in beliefs that generates boom-and-bust cycles is endogenously driven by model forces, allowing us to explore the model's predictions on the frequency and timing of such cycles, and providing a greater role for stabilization policies.
-In addition the news literature does not consider the role of herding in driving fluctuations.
-Christiano et al. (2008) consider the interaction of monetary policy and boom-bust cycles driven by news shocks.
-Closer to our work, Benhima (2019) builds a two-period model with dispersed private information in which an overly optimistic news shock about demand can create a boom in period 1 and a bust in period 2 when the truth is revealed.
-Burnside et al. (2016) construct an epidemiological model in which the transmission of optimistic beliefs in a population about the housing market can create a boom and bust.
+In contrast, in our approach, the rise and fall in beliefs are endogenously driven by model forces, allowing us to explore the model's unique predictions on the frequency and timing of such cycles, and providing a greater role for stabilization policies.
+In addition, the news literature does not consider the role of herding in driving fluctuations, which is essential for our results: in our model, the gradually rising boom is the sole product of a positive feedback loop between investors under social learning, and the timing of the bust is determined by the time when the positive feedback disappears.